 I’ve been defending clients against domestic violence charges for years.
 I handle them all the time here in Los Angeles County.
 Here’s what I know: In 9 out of 10 cases, the alleged victim will not want to testify.
 But that usually does not matter as the prosecutor will soldier on and claim that they can take the case to trial even without the testimony of the complaining witness.
-So just because your boyfriend or girlfriend or spouse says that he or she doesn’t want to testify against you, don’t get your hopes up that the case will instantly be dismissed.
+So just because your boyfriend or girlfriend or spouse says that he or she doesn’t want to testify against you, don’t get your hopes up that the case will be instantly dismissed.
 Here are some things you need to know.

 First, the ONLY way to see if the case will be dismissed is to prepare and announce that you are ready for trial.
 If the case is to be dismissed, it will never happen until the day of trial.
 The prosecutor will claim that they can proceed with or without the victim.